-The New England Conference of Public Utility Commissioners and several state Public Utility Commissions have proposed alternatives designed to meet the problem of capacity incentives that, in their view, would be more cost-effective than LICAP, but the issue has yet to be resolved.
+The New England Conference of Public Utility Commissioners and several state public utility commissions have proposed alternatives designed to meet the problem of capacity incentives that, in their view, would be more cost-effective than LICAP, but the issue has yet to be resolved.
 A provision in the Energy Policy Act of 2005 expressed the sense of Congress that FERC should consider the views of states in the region in establishing LICAP.
 This, combined with a crescendo of mounting objections to the original proposal and timeframe, led FERC to order ISO New England to delay implementing LICAP until no earlier than October 1, 2006.
-Thus the plan is currently on hold; in the end, the issue will likely be resolved by an administrative law judge.
+On March 6, 2006, ISO New England, many of the region's generators, and four out of the six New England states submitted an agreement to FERC that attempts to resolve the concerns about LICAP.
+The agreement would create a forward capacity market, with the ISO responsible for creating three-year forecasts of capacity needs and conducting an annual auction to purchase power to meet those needs.
+The plan also allows prices to vary geographically depending on regional market conditions.
+The group submitting the proposal has requested FERC's approval by June 30.
+The agreement still faces opposition from the attorneys general of Connecticut and Massachusetts, as well as several state public utility commissions, so its future is still unclear.